-An asphalt interlayer reduces the reflective cracking of an asphalt overlay over an aging roadway.
-An asphalt interlayer is a fine-graded, high asphalt content, polymerized asphalt.
-It is placed in a nominal 1-inch thickness and then overlaid with a minimum of 2.5 inches of traditional asphalt.
-It is placed in the same manner as traditional asphalt except that the mix is only static (nonvibratory) rolled.
+An asphalt interlayer reduces the reflective cracking of an asphalt overlay placed over an aging roadway.
+An asphalt interlayer is a fine-graded mixture with a high asphalt conttent that utilizes a modified asphalt binder.
+It is placed as a lower layer and compacted to a nominal 1-inch layer thickness, which is then overlaid with a traditional asphalt layer.
+It is placed in the same manner as traditional asphalt except that the mixture is only static (nonvibratory) rolled.